gramster/gramw.github.io/posts/easy-architecture-improvements.md

 .. title: Easy Architecture Improvements
 .. date: 2007-04-16 05:23
-.. author: geekraver
+.. author: Graham Wheeler
-.. category: Uncategorized
+.. category: Programming
 .. slug: easy-architecture-improvements

 I was searching a couple of days back for a tool that would generate